fortyseven-wizard/i3win-config/README.md

     `` winget install Flow-Launcher.Flow-Launcher ``

-- <a href="https://www.voidtools.com/">Everything Search</a>/ search engine that locates files and folders instantly/ can be used as plugin with Flow Launcher
+- <a href="https://www.voidtools.com/">Everything Search</a>/ search engine that locates files and folders instantly/ can be used with Flow Launcher

     `` winget install voidtools.Everything ``